 Jump to content

-As I, Zaktan, leader of the Piraka, sit comfortably here in the Piraka Stronghold of Voya Nui with five “equals” believing they are ruling by my side and an island’s worth of Matoran under my command, I recall how I reached this point, and so I commend it to stone.
+As I, Zaktan, leader of the Piraka, sit comfortably here in our Voya Nui stronghold with five "equals" who believe they are ruling an island's worth of Matoran by my side, I recall how I reached this point, and so I commend it to stone.
 I share with you my rise from slavery to slave-owning.

 “Pick up the pickaxe, or you’ll have more than a pain in the back to worry about!” he was bellowing.
 The earth Skakdi might have had a back problem, but they say injury only makes earth Skakdi fiercer.
 So it was to prove.
 This Skakdi did pick up his pickaxe, and threw it at the overseer.
 Had the brute not melted it with his eye beams, it would’ve hit him in the face.